tenstorrent/whisper/README.md

 ### trigger_on_all_isntr_addr
 Similar to trigger_on_all_data_addr but for instruction addresses.

-### icount_down_on_modified
-Enable icount to decrement count on an instruction which writes to an icount trigger.

 ### trigger_types
 Define the supported trigger types (type field in tdata1).
 Example:
 ```